xiix0/scam/README.md

-Your temporary financial embarrassment will be relieved in a surprising manner.
+Tonight's the night: Sleep in a eucalyptus tree.